 Many electrical projects require a permit from your local municipality before work can even begin.
 This isn’t just bureaucratic red tape; it’s a crucial safety measure.
 Permits trigger inspections, where a certified inspector verifies that the work meets the standards of the National Electrical Code (NEC) and any local amendments.
 This process ensures that your wiring is safe and won’t pose a hazard to your family or your home.
 A licensed electrician is familiar with the local requirements and will manage the entire permitting and inspection process for you, saving you time and giving you peace of mind that your project is officially up to code.

-If You Need to Work in Your Main Electrical Panel
+If You Have to Work in Your Main Electrical Panel

 Your home’s main electrical panel is the heart of your electrical system, and working inside it is extremely dangerous for anyone who isn’t a trained professional.
 Even if you shut off the main breaker, the service lugs where power enters the panel from the utility line remain live and carry a lethal voltage.
 Any project that involves adding a new circuit breaker, upgrading your panel, or installing a generator transfer switch requires professional expertise.
 For any electrician repairs or upgrades involving your panel, always call a licensed electrician.
 They have the proper safety equipment and knowledge to work safely and ensure your entire system functions correctly.